MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/scheduling-analytics-reports.md

 Resource managers can use the resource and utilization report to perform the following tasks:

 - Monitor metrics across resource and utilization, time spent on bookings, and miles on truck rolls.
-- Unpack insights on the territory as a whole, such as:
+- Unpack information on the territory as a whole, such as:
   - What's the allocation of bookings?
   - Is there any territory imbalance between demand and supply?
   - What's the estimated travel time versus the actual travel time?